openweb-nl/hippo-docker/README.md

 ### About this image

 This docker image is not meant for direct usage.
-It is meant to be use as extension point.
-For instruction on how to make
+It is meant to be used as an extension point.
+For instruction on how to dockerify your Hippo project please the instruction below.

 If you are looking for a runnable docker image to test drive Hippo CMS you can use one of the following docker images